mmbman/Katagiri/1982-11-24-Blue-Cliff-Record-Case-35.md

 ##### 0:00 start of recording

-The thirty-fifth case [of Blue Cliff Record]: “The Dialogue of Manjusri and Wu Cho”.
+The thirty-fifth case [of the *Blue Cliff Record*]: “The Dialogue of Manjusri and Wu Cho”.

 The Pointer: